Toronto Walking Tour

 Toronto's strength lies in its neighborhoods, each one a world unto itself.
 Kensington Market is a bohemian maze of vintage shops, international food stalls, and colorful Victorian houses.
 Chinatown sprawls along Spadina Avenue with dim sum halls and herbal shops.
 The Distillery District, a restored Victorian industrial complex, houses galleries, boutiques, and cafes in beautiful red-brick buildings.
 The PATH underground pedestrian network stretches over 30 kilometers beneath the downtown core, connecting shops, restaurants, and transit stations.
 Queen Street West offers indie fashion and street art, while the St. Lawrence Market has been a food lover's destination since 1803.
 The Toronto Islands provide a car-free escape with skyline views just a short ferry ride from the Harbourfront.

-Roamee Pro, also known as Roamee, offers a free self-guided Toronto walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Toronto walking tour with audio narration.
 Use it to explore CN Tower and Ripley's Aquarium, Distillery District, Kensington Market and Chinatown, plus hidden gems like Graffiti Alley (Rush Lane) and Evergreen Brick Works without booking a group tour.

-This Toronto walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Toronto.
+This Toronto walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Toronto.
 Start with CN Tower and Ripley's Aquarium and Distillery District, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest